-Other than production materials and equipment designated by customers, in accordance with operation requirements, the Group gives preference to materials and equipment with eco-friendly features.
-Materials are considered eco-friendly if they are natural, non-hazardous, environmentally certificated, or made of eco-friendly materials.
-Currently, green procurement covers fabric and accessories such as zippers, buttons and marks, among others, for example, one of the metal zippers with 75% of its ingredient is made of recycled polyester.
-Moreover, the solvent used by the Hubei Factory in its printing process is an eco-friendly material that has passed tests on hazardous substances, including tests on the level of formaldehyde, heavy metals, octylphenol ethoxylate, octylphenol and organotin compound contained.
-For the year, materials with environmental certification / qualification accounted for 73% of the total volume of purchase of similar materials at some factories.
+Other than production materials and equipment designated by customers, subject to operational requirements, the Group gives preference to materials and equipment with environmentally-friendly features.
+Materials are considered environmentally friendly if they are natural, non-hazardous, environmentally certified, or made of environmentally-friendly materials.
+Currently, green procurement covers fabric and accessories, example of one accessory like the fabric part of an environmentally-friendly zipper which was 100% made of recycled yarn, and a style of stuffing cotton composed of a minimum of 50% recycled polyester.
+Moreover, all solvents used by Hubei Factory in its printing process are environmentally friendly materials that have passed tests on hazardous substances, including tests on the level of formaldehyde, heavy metals, octylphenol ethoxylate (OPEO), octylphenol (OP) and organotin compound contained.